 Solicitors Website Design – web design advice for a legal practice

-For a Solicitor or Legal practice – why bother to create a well designed website?
-Six obvious reasons include:
+For a Solicitor or Legal practice – why bother to create a well-designed solicitors website?
+Six obvious reasons include

 1. To look professional when someone Googles you (and they do).
-You would make a point of looking professional in a court of law, so why not on the web?
+You would make a point of looking professional in a court of law, so why not do it on the web?

 2. To answer commonly asked questions about the legal services you offer.
 It would save a lot of time for your legal practice team.

-4. To allow potential clients send you an enquiry 24/7 through the website.
+4. To allow potential clients to send you an enquiry 24/7 through the solicitors website.

 5. To avoid losing work from existing clients who Google your name and find someone else, a ‘specialist’ who seems to fit the bill.

-Your website is more than a tool, so do research how you will invest in it to look professional.
-You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
-There are various options and each one comes with challenges and opportunities, costs and returns on investment.
-And your web presence is a lot more than just your website.
+Your solicitors website is more than a tool, so do research how you will invest in it to look professional.
+You have to learn how to use it to good effect or have someone ‘competent’ do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
+There are various options and each one comes with challenges and opportunities, costs, and returns on investment.
+And your web presence is a lot more than just your solicitors website.

-Have a complimentary 30 minute consultation with us, no obligation, just to see what you need for your particular practice.
-Meantime, below we include 10 guidelines, 10 questions, 10 tips and some general advice, to help you get it right first time, to save a lot of your valuable time.
+Have a complimentary 30-minute consultation with us, no obligation, just to see what you need for your particular practice.
+Meantime, below we include 10 guidelines, 10 questions, 10 tips, and some general advice, to help you get your solicitors website right the first time, to save a lot of your valuable time.

 10 Tips for the planning and layout of a good Solicitors website design